EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 for the specified time frame.
 The result lists shows the current status of the tickets. _Solution times are based on office hours.
-Hence an average solution time of 12d 3h 5min means 99 hours and 5 minutes in total._ The waiting time can be excluded by ticking the check box "exclude waiting time".
+Hence an average solution time of 12d 3h 5min means 99 hours and 5 minutes in total._ The waiting time can be excluded by ticking the checkbox "exclude waiting time".
 In case a ticket gets re-opened the metrics calculation starts again from scratch.
 Hence the same ticket can appear several times in the solution times calculation.